-07 Dec How to Prepare For a Stress-free Break From Work – Part 2
+07 Dec How to Have a Stress-free Preparation For Taking Breaks at Work – Part 2

-How to prepare others for when you’re away
+How to prepare others when taking breaks at work this holiday

 Last week we shared tips on how to prepare yourself for a stress-free holiday.
 This week we continue the theme and discuss how to increase productivity and prepare your colleagues and clients for when you’re away.
 When you are prepared, you can enjoy your well-deserved break without being interrupted.

 Here are our top strategies for preparing colleagues and clients if you will be taking breaks at work this holiday season:

 1. Set clear expectations